rafalrydzkowski/SQL_Transfermarkt_Data_Analytics/scripts/5_new_manager_bounce_analysis/README.md

 - The German Bundesliga (L1) exhibits the highest responsiveness to coaching changes, with 65.38% success rate for "Significant Bounce" and the lowest failure rate in the sample (2.88%).
 - The Spanish LaLiga (ES1) exhibits the lowest responsiveness to coaching changes, with 51.91% success rate for "Significant Bounce" and the second highest failure rate in the sample (9.16%).

-3. Which specific managers (managed at least 3 times) have historically achieved the highest average ppg_diff in their careers?
+**3. Which specific managers (managed at least 3 times) have historically achieved the highest average ppg_diff in their careers?**
 ```sql
 SELECT
 	new_manager,